RodriM11/PLWE-Maximal-Real-Computations/README.md

 # PLWE-Maximal-Real-Computations
-Computations of minimal polynomials of maximal real extensions in PLWE settings
+Python Notebook to support calculations of minimal polynomials of maximal real extensions using modified chebychev polynomials, plus analysis of root-based attacks agaisnt those instances